3.1 Legal basis for processing

 (v) when we use special categories of personal data, necessary for establishing, exercising or defending legal claims or where the processing relates to personal data manifestly in the public domain; and

-(vi) in limited circumstances, processed with your consent which we obtain from you from time to time (for instance where required by laws), or processed with your explicit consent in the case of special categories of personal data.
+(vi) in limited circumstances, processed with your consent which we obtain from you from time to time (for instance where required by laws other than the EU GDPR), or processed with your explicit consent in the case of special categories of personal data such as your medical information.

 Examples of the ‘legitimate interests’ referred to above are: